Curvularia inaequalis: Growth and morphology

 The species' spore producing cells take on a model of sympodial growth.
-Conidia grow through successive apices which end in a terminal porospore.
+Conidia grow through successive apices which end in a terminal prospore.
 Growth can be affected by static magnetic fields with field flux densities.
 Under these conditions, the number of conidia are able to increase by a minimum of 68 percent.

 Curvularia inaequalis is a filamentous fungus, with 3 to 12 densely packed filaments.
 The species is mostly brown in appearance, with pale brown end cells.
 Conidia themselves, consist of 3-5 cells with thick cell walls and a larger central cell.
 The diameter of the conidia ranges from 10 to 30 micrometers and have a slight leading curvature.
 Overall the appearance of the species is described as looking "cottony" with clear branching cells.

 The species can be difficult to identify due to its similar appearance to both C. and geniculate.
 Instead, sequencing of nuclear rRNA internal transcribed spacer regions (ITS) can be done to achieve accurate identification.